m-expunged/guacamole-sharp/README.md

 },
 ```

+**The WebSocker server will always listen on all network interfaces for client activity, only the port can be changed.**

 ### Default connection settings

 Since many connection settings will be the same across different connections, it might be convenient to define them as default values.